alchen99/spinnaker.github.io/reference/halyard/commands.md

  * `--no-validate`: (*Default*: `false`) Skip validation.

 #### Subcommands
- * `disable`: Set the artifactory repository as disabled
+ * `disable`: Set the Artifactory repository as disabled
- * `enable`: Set the artifactory repository as enabled
+ * `enable`: Set the Artifactory repository as enabled
- * `search`: Manage and view Spinnaker configuration for the artifactory repository services's search
+ * `search`: Manage and view Spinnaker configuration for the Artifactory repository services's search

 ---
 ## hal config repository artifactory disable

-Set the artifactory repository as disabled
+Set the Artifactory repository as disabled

 #### Usage
 ```